Rawkto Rawhoshyo: Plot

 Five years later, Swarnaja and her family is watching the news on TV, when the death of a woman named Ankita Sen is broadcast.
 The news mentions the woman as being part of a child trafficking racket.
 The family, to their disbelief, recognise the photo of the deceased woman as that of Kheya.
-Swarnaja and Babai rush to register a complaint with the police, where the SHO (Joyraj Bhattacharya) takes up their case.
+Swarnaja and Babai rush to register a complaint with the police, where the SHO takes up their case.
 Investigations reveal that 'Shammo' and 'Kheya' were the tricksters' aliases; all documents that they had used were forged, and the police suspect them to be part of an international gang which obtains children through surrogacy (as opposed to kidnapping, which will attract police investigation), and sells them for clinical trials.
 Meanwhile, a masked man enters Swarnaja's home at night and tries to give her an injection; he is stopped by Babai, who gets injected in the process and falls unconscious, only noticing a distinctive tattoo on the man's hand.
 Using clues provided by Swarnaja, police manage to learn that Kheya's real name is Rabeya Khatun, and locate her home in Raiganj.
 Rabeya's mother reveals that Samyo actually was Rabeya's husband, that his real name is Sushil, and other crucial information.
 Swarnaja also remembers where she had seen a tattoo matching Babai's description - on the instructor's hand at the yoga session where she met Samyo.
-As police nab and question the instructor (Ujjwal Malakar), Swarnaja and Babai learn that he worked for Dr Burman; he and the doctor used to collect and illegally sell Swarnaja's extremely rare blood.
+As police nab and question the instructor, Swarnaja and Babai learn that he worked for Dr Burman; he and the doctor used to collect and illegally sell Swarnaja's extremely rare blood.
 Sushil/Samyo had made contact with them to lure Swarnaja into their scheme, blackmailing the doctor into agreement.
 The instructor reveals that the child is alive and has the same rare blood type as Swarnaja, and that Sushil has not managed to get hold of him yet.